mattrmcg/Fraudalyzer/README.md

 There's an included link to a live demo above.
 You can use the live demo to test out different bank account application json requests, as well as prepopulate the json fields with pre-determined fraudulent and non-fraudulent data.

 ## Model
-Our model was a Random Forest Classifier, trained and deployed on AWS SageMaker using a publicly available [dataset](https://www.kaggle.com/datasets/sgpjesus/bank-account-fraud-dataset-neurips-2022).
+Our model was a Random Forest Classifier, trained and deployed on AWS SageMaker using a publicly available [dataset](https://www.kaggle.com/datasets/sgpjesus/bank-account-fraud-dataset-neurips-2022) of synthesized fraudulent and non-fraudulent bank-account application data.
 When tested against sample data, our model produced a prediction accuracy of 98%.

 ## Description
 The application consists of a web server built using Express.js coupled with the aforementioned predictive model.
 The web server has an endpoint titled `/get-data/`.
 When `/get-data/` is called, the web server relays the sample data provided in the route's request body to the SageMaker model, and returns the model's inference.